curiousest/interview-prep/programming_tests/README.md

 ### Solution

-Store a priority queue of nodes to explore.
+Store a priority queue of nodes (possible solutions) to explore.
 Continually dequeue from the priority queue, evaluate:

 1. Whether a solution has been reached.
 2. Whether the node is part of a possible solution (whether the node can be pruned).
 If it is part of a possible solution, add all of its children to the priority queue.